3 Best MCP API Directories for AI Agents Compared (2026)

 Quick Answer

-- Look for machine-readable catalogs, not only pretty landing pages.
+- Choose API catalogs with machine-readable metadata, not only polished landing pages.

 - Agent API Hub is the strongest fit when you want MCP compatibility plus x402-style usage pathways.